FStarLang/PoP-in-FStar/book/pulse/pulse_loops.rst

 .. literalinclude:: ../code/pulse/PulseTutorial.Loops.fst
    :language: pulse
-   :start-after: //SNIPPET_START: isum$
+   :start-after: //isum$
-   :end-before: //SNIPPET_END: isum$
+   :end-before: //end isum$

 This program is quite similar to ``multiply_by_repeated_addition``, but with a couple of differences: